SoftwareHeritage/parquet_aramid-rs/README.md

 checks individual values, to tell `parquet_aramid` which rows × columns should bne returned.

-See the [`ParquetRecordBatchStreamBuilder`] documentation for an exhaustive overview of all the filtering the `configurator` can do.
+See the [`parquet::arrow::ParquetRecordBatchStreamBuilder`] documentation for an exhaustive overview of all the filtering the `configurator` can do.

 ## Data types